rey/palin/README.markdown

 ## Credits

+* Jethro Clunies-Ross for his suggestion to make the dots in the menu bar smaller.
 * [@lauramwillis](https://github.com/lauramwillis) for taking my butchered app icon and making it round and beautiful.
-* Jethro Clunies-Ross for his suggestion to make the dots in the menu bar smaller.
+* [@johnbillion](https://github.com/johnbillion) for sanity checking my
+  JavaScript

 ***